PrairieLearn/PrairieLearn/docs/manualGrading.md

 ## Manual grading using the Web user interface

-The user interface for manual grading is built to encourage a workflow where answers are answered per question, rather than per student.
+The user interface for manual grading is built to encourage a workflow where all submissions for each individual question are graded together, instead of grading one full assessment instance at a time.
+This allows graders to focus on the specific issues associated to one question at a time, and provide more consistent grading across all assessments.
 Individual student submissions are tagged for manual grading if they have manual points assigned to them, or can be manually tagged by course staff.
 Once a submission is graded, the interface advances to the next submission for the same question.

 After students have completed their assessments, open the "Manual Grading" tab.
 This page will list all questions in this assessment, as well as the number of submissions that require grading.
 For questions that have at least one submission tagged for grading, the "Grade next submission" button will be shown, which will jump directly to one of the submissions that need to be graded.
 Alternatively, clicking on the question's title will open a list of all student answers for that question.